gabrielcapilla/gabrielcapilla/README.md

 # 👋 Hi, I'm Gabriel Capilla

 Welcome to my GitHub profile!
 I'm a computer technician with a passion for programming, efficiency, and security.
 Here, you'll find some of my projects and contributions.
-Currently familiar with Bash, Lua, Git, GitHub CLI and Radicle.

 ## 🌱 Now

-- **Learning**: Nim, with a focus on improving my skills in this language.
+- **Mastering**: Nim.
-- **Interests**: Programming, code efficiency, cybersecurity, and decentralized development.
+- **Interests**: Programming.

+Rewrite in Nim

 <!---
 ## 💼 Professional Background